omedranoc/Practice/documentation/awsCertification.md

     4. Roles: they are assume by another identity allowed in the trust policy
         + when a role is asume the STS ( Security token service) generates a temporal set of access keys
+        + Role can be use for containers on a task
+        + you can use roles to delegate access to users, applications or services
         + the roles is assume if:
         + ![](images/roles.png )